Latin remake for a new audience… of rich white people.

 But even this imminent divorce is a sham in an American Romantic Comedy for Dummies.
 Because the pathetic narrative in American movies and culture is that marriage is the desired state, and every man-woman interaction leads to it.
 So in Billy’s and Ingrid’s case – divorce is about as likely as an alien invasion.
 And of course daughter is going to get married – no matter the adversity of her parents divorcing, or her father embarrassing her, or a hurricane tearing down the wedding venue itself.
 Did I blow the ending for you?
 You must be 12.

 Adria Arjona is betrothed daughter Sofia, marrying Adan (Diego Boneta), who has convinced Sofia to practice volunteer hippie law in underprivileged countries with him, to Billy’s mortification.
-It’s the old story of “I started with nothing and worked so hard and sacrificed so much, so that you wouldn’t have to.”
-Well, they DON’T have to.
+His rationale is the old saw: “I started with nothing and worked so hard and sacrificed so much, so that you wouldn’t have to.”
+Well, his daughter WON’T have to.
 You see, we discover Adan’s father is a billionaire (Pedro Damian as Hernan), which draws Billy into a dick-measuring contest on who should pay for the wedding.
 But that diversion is to distract from the plot convenience that Adan and Sofia can waste away their lives in any manner they please with daddy bigbucks in the wings – which completely dilutes the noble character that they were trying to imbue the couple with.

 Movie is derailed quite easily as it attempts comedy via age-worn tropes: everyone loves the prospect of the wedding EXCEPT the father; taking the groom to a strip club where he runs screaming from the sluts (because he has to comply with “good guy” protocol of being celibate, otherwise his infidelity would raise too many tangents); the intrusive, shrike wedding planner (Chloe Fineman from SNL, in a role where you will forget her quicker than you forgot her vanilla characters on SNL); the fathers feuding, the money misunderstandings, the generational jokes…